 Setting your hourly rates goes side by side with calculating the business expenses.
 Chalk out the expenses you will incur from your client.
 Besides your task, you may have additional expenditures for maintaining your business.
 These could include your overhead costs like office rent, phone bills, travel expenses, vehicle maintenance, fuel, electricity(in some cases), etc. Accumulate all the business-related expenses to complete your hourly rate.

-- First and foremost, convert the hourly rates into an invoice by multiplying the rate with total billable hours.
-Tracking the hours is simple as you get several time-tracking software that monitors your working hours.
+Once done with setting an hourly rate and calculating additional business expenditure, you can move forward with an invoice for hours worked.
+First and foremost, convert the hourly rates into an invoice by multiplying the rate with total billable hours or hours worked.
+Tracking the hours worked is simple as you get several time-tracking software that monitors your billable hours.

-- Next, start with preparing the invoice.
-Give a professional header.
+- Give a professional header.
 The header- ‘Hourly Invoice’ made in bold and readable font would make it prominent to the clients about its purpose.